mendersoftware/mender-docs/07.Server-installation/02.Upgrading-from-previous-versions/090.Upgrading-from-3.4-to-3.5/docs.md

 You have to migrate deployments, in a similar way to devices, using the following command line
 tool:

+!!!
+For non enterprise deployments please replace `deployments-enterprise` with `deployments`

 [ui-tabs position="top-left" active="0" theme="lite" ]
 [ui-tab title="kubernetes"]